 Elizabeth underwent 100 surgical procedures in her life.

-Often cited as being "second only to Hendrix" Eddie Van Halen is one of the most widely acclaimed rock guitarists in the business eddie van halen hip replacement - ever!
+Often cited as being "second only to Hendrix" Eddie Van Halen is one of the most widely acclaimed rock guitarists in the business eddie van halen - ever!

-In 1999 at just 43 years of age and in chronic, debilitating pain Eddie had no option but to have a hip replaced.
+In 1999 at just 43 years of age and in chronic, debilitating pain Eddie had no option but to join the list of celebrity hip replacements.
 Received wisdom gives the cause as too much wear and tear on his body brought about my his demanding stage act.
 How much his well publicised alcohol problem contributed to that is not mentioned.